-I spent two incredible days experiencing Kumasi with my guide Isaac and driver Ben from Jolinaiko Eco Tours.
+I spent two incredible days experiencing Kumasi with my guide Isaac and driver Ben from Jolinaiko Eco Tours, which also provide custom tours adventure.
 I spent every moment of it soaking up as much of the local culture as I could.
 But, as any frequent traveler will tell you, sometimes things don’t go as planned.
 In the wee hours of my second morning in town, I came down with a sudden stomach bug that left me feeling tired and dehydrated for much of the day.

 Occasional illnesses are commonplace for world travelers, so I pushed though so I wouldn’t lose half my time in the city.
 Kumasi’s oppressive tropical heat and humidity would be tough to navigate while healthy, and it certainly sapped me of much of my energy throughout the day.

 But even an ill-timed sickness couldn’t mar my time in Kumasi.
 It was everything I had hoped it would be and so much more, and was the highlight of my time in Ghana.
 The people, in general, were quite warm and friendly.
 I loved diving into the culture and food there, and I’m sure you will, too.
 These are the top 10 things to see and do in Kumasi, Ghana!